 Paul Niehaus is the cofounder and president of GiveDirectly, a direct cash transfer program rated as one of the most effective anti-poverty charities in the world.
 He is currently putting together the largest basic income experiment ever designed.
 We spoke to him about the politics and perils of changing how the world helps the poor.

-4. Basic Income Could Empower Millions Of Indians, But India May Find Cost Too High
+4. Basic Income Could Empower Millions Of Indians, But India May Find Cost Too High (archive link)

 IndiaSpend, Shreya Shah, June 24, 2017

 If you can reliably get cash to people, it is one of the most effective interventions to improve people’s lives,” said Paul Niehaus, professor of economics at the University of California, San Diego, and co-founder of GiveDirectly, an organisation which advocates giving cash to the poor.
 “But the debate (over UBI) is occurring in a vacuum, and there is a need for hard facts and rigorous evidence on the long term effects of a UBI.”

 5. A $15,000 basic income lottery promised free money for a year — then the checks stopped coming